Christian1984/vfrmap-for-vr/README.md

 ## Server

-`vfrmap-server` is the webserver that connects to your flight simulator and communicates with it to receive location data etc.
+`fskneeboard-server` is the webserver that connects to your flight simulator and communicates with it to receive location data etc.

 ## Client

-`msfs-panel` is the actual ingame panel.
+`fskneeboard-panel` is the actual ingame panel.

 # Installation